 History forms an integral part of the curriculum and through our teaching we aim to inspire our pupils’ curiosity to know more about the past and help them understand how events and people in the past have influenced the present.
 As well as providing a knowledge rich curriculum, the skills of enquiry are developed from early on, which promotes reflection, discussion and independence.

-We use Cornerstones to create our History curriculum.
 Our learning projects have been carefully chosen to stimulate curiousity and ensure skills are progressively built upon through their journey at St Nicholas CE Primary.
 Where appropriate, the ‘Mantle of the Expert’ is used to immerse children within fictional ‘stories, and the imaginary context is used to generate learning activities, with a focus on collaboration and discussion while building knowledge and understanding.

 Opportunities to develop their understanding of the past are also provided through the use of artefacts, historical documents, including reports, photographs numerous written sources, newspaper articles and in Keystage 2 they are given opportunities to research using electronic media.